Xavier-Lam/wechat-django/docs/guide/oauth.rst

 Replace the default session
 ----------------------------------

-We use django's session to store user credential.
-Sometimes, you may need an alternative option to replace the default session, such as you interact with your client by using a token on request header instead of cookies.
+We use django's session to store user credentials.
+Sometimes, you may need an alternative option to replace the default session, such as when you interact with your client by using a token on request header instead of cookies.

 Write your own oauth login handler by replicate :func:`oauth_login`, and change the :ref:`WECHAT-DJANGO-OAUTH-LOGIN-HANDLER` setting to your login